Last Updated: ()

 Once the company name is picked, the next step is obtaining a Tax Identification Number (TIN) from the local tax office for shareholders.
 This number is essential for all your business’s tax-related activities, including filing taxes, issuing invoices, and opening a corporate bank account.
 The TIN is your company’s primary identifier with government bodies and plays a critical role in all financial transactions.

 The Articles of Association (AoA) are a fundamental document for any company in Turkey.
 They outline the company’s rules, company title, structure, and the responsibilities of directors and shareholders.
-This document must be drafted and notarized before submission to the Trade Registry.
+This document must be drafted and signed before the Trade Registry or notarized before submission.
 The Articles should align with Turkish Commercial Law to ensure that all operations are within legal bounds.

-The final step in the company formation process is registering your company with the Commercial Trade Registry.
+The final step in the Turkish company formation process is registering your company with the Commercial Trade Registry.
 This registration legitimizes your business as a legal entity in Turkey.
-The registry requires all the documents prepared in the previous steps, including the Articles of Association (AoA), proof of a registered office (address), and the names of the directors and shareholders.
+The registry requires all the documents prepared in the previous steps, including the Articles of Association, proof of a registered office (address or virtual office), and the names of the directors and shareholders.
 Upon successful registration, the company is issued a registration certificate, which is public evidence of the company’s existence and its legal status.

-After establihment of company, the next step is to open a corporate bank account.
+After the establishment of the company in Turkey, the next step is to open a corporate bank account.
 This account will be the treasury of your business, handling all financial transactions.
 It is essential to choose a bank that offers services beneficial to business operations, such as online banking, multi-currency accounts, and favorable transaction rates.
 Having a corporate bank account also helps in establishing your company’s financial credibility.

 Depending on the nature of your business, specific licenses and permits may be required to operate legally in Turkey.
-For example, manufacturing businesses need health and safety permits, while trading companies require import and export licenses.
+For example, manufacturing businesses need health and safety permits, while certain regulated goods may require specific import or export permits.
 Identifying and obtaining these permits can be intricate, and it is advisable to consult with legal experts such as CKAY to ensure compliance with all industry-specific regulations.

 A collection of crucial documents must be prepared and submitted to successfully establish a company in Turkey.
 Each document plays a significant role in the legal and operational foundation of your business.
 Understanding and gathering these documents early in the process can significantly streamline the company formation steps.